 \begin{itemize} \item [(i)] Determination of the regression coefficients $a_{j_i}$, for $i = 1,...,N$, by means of the set of $N$ autocovariance equations for lags gathered in $\textbf{l}$.
 For convenience, the regression coefficients are encapsulated into a row vector $\textbf{a}=[ a_{j_1} , a_{j_2} , ... , a_{j_N} ]$. \item [(ii)] Determination of the noise coefficient, $\sigma$, by means of the autocovariance equation for lag $l=0$. \end{itemize}

 Note that, while in sections \ref{subsec_fromVar2AR} and \ref{subsec_fromVar2AR_restricted} a single system of equations including (i) and (ii) was considered, the division of the problem proposed in this section is always possible since the noise coefficient appears only in the autocovariance equation for lag $l=0$.
 By doing so, a more handy general formulation is obtained.
-Note also that the formulation is presented for the case of restricted AR models, but the case of unrestricted AR models is included by simply considering Equation \eqref{r2u}.
+Note also that the formulation is presented for the case of a restricted AR model, but the case of an unrestricted AR model is included by simply considering Equation \eqref{r2u}.